php-fig/fig-standards/proposed/http-message.md

      * Set attributes derived from the request
      *
      * If a router or similar is used to match against the path and/or request,
-     * this method can be used to inject the request with the results, so long
+     * this method MAY be used to inject the request with the results, so long
      * as those results can be represented as an array.
      *
      * @param array $attributes Attributes derived from the request.